 E-glass fiber reinforced polymer (GFRP) has the lowest cost of all structural FRPs and is therefore the most utilized.

-Basalt fiber reinforced polymer (BFRP) has a higher cost due to a lack of manufacturer capacity, but with somewhat better strengths than GFRP, resistance to alkalies, and a nearly unlimited resource, its cost is sure to go down.
+Basalt fiber reinforced polymer (BFRP) can now be produced at near the same cost and has somewhat better strengths than GFRP, resistance to alkalies, and a nearly unlimited resource.

 Aramid fiber reinforced polymer (AFRP) is not as common a structural reinforcement due to the fibers' low compressive strength perpendicular to the fiber direction and higher cost.
 It is this feature, though, that makes aramid fiber the choice of ballistic resistant textiles because the fibers absorb impact very well.